Mount Scoria Conservation Park Outback Queensland

 The northern and eastern sections of the park contain woodland dominated by poplar box (Eucalyptus populnea), silver-leaved ironbark (Eucalyptus melanophloia), some Moreton Bay ash (Corymbia tessellaris) and forest red gum (Eucalyptus tereticornis).

-The vegetation around the eastern and southern slopes of Mount Scoria is a good example of an open type of semi-evergreen vine thicket.
+The vegetation on the eastern and southern slopes of Mount Scoria is a good example of an open type of semi-evergreen vine thicket.
 The open structure of the thicket is unusual in Central East Queensland and most closely resembles deciduous vine thickets occurring further north.

 Queensland bottle trees (Brachychiton rupestris), broad-leaved bottle trees (Brachychiton australis) and native bauhinias (Lysiphyllum hookeri) are prominent among the 72 plant species recorded here.